hassancs91/SimplerDictionary/README.md

 # Simpler Dictionary

 Welcome to SimplerDictionary!
-This is a Next.js project aimed at providing a simpler way to search for word definitions.
+Powered by AI, uses [SimplerLLM](https://github.com/hassancs91/SimplerLLM) and GPT-4 for clear, easy-to-understand word definitions.
+It also includes attractive images made by Stable Diffusion for better comprehension.

 ## Getting Started

-To get a local copy of this project up and running on your machine, follow these steps:
+To get a local copy of this project up and running on your machine, follow these
+steps:

 ### Prerequisites

 Before you begin, make sure you have Node.js installed on your machine.
 You can download and install it from [here](https://nodejs.org/).

 ### Installation